Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

-While developer’s skills are admirable, your email creation workflow’s efficiency depends on their speed and, importantly, availability.
+Although developers’ skills are admirable, your email creation workflow’s efficiency depends on their speed and, most important, availability.
 For example, during the approvals process, a reviewer sees a period where a comma should be.
 The email-in-the-making needs to go back to the developer to be corrected, assuming they can address the issue immediately, which is often not the case.
 Once revised, it returns to the approvals routine.
-If another correction is required, the previous steps are repeated, hopefully before the email is deployed.
-All that back and forth consumes lots of time.
+If another correction is required, you need to repeat the previous steps, hopefully before the email is deployed.
+All that back-and-forth consumes lots of time.
 Interestingly, 80% of companies using this approach need one week to produce one email.
 It’s not uncommon to see it take multiple weeks to create an email using this method.

-That and other scenarios are not the faults of developers.
-It’s the fault of the Design-to-Code workflow.
-Stensul identified eight aspects of that workflow that make email creation more complicated, more time-consuming, and costly than it needs to be.
+That and other scenarios are not the fault of developers—it’s the fault of the design-to-code workflow.
+Stensul identified eight aspects of that workflow that make email creation more complicated, more time-consuming, and more costly than it needs to be.
 This post lists each and explains how to deal with them to make your email creation process simpler and speedier.

 1. Unexpected broken code

 When content looks normal but isn’t, that’s a sign of broken code.
 Italicized or boldfaced text doesn’t appear, but extra spaces do.
 And there are problems with paragraphs and paragraph spacing.
-While QA usually catches such issues, the email has to go back to the developer to be fixed in a Design-to-Code workflow.
-And that takes time.
+Although QA usually catches such issues, the email has to go back to the developer to be fixed in a design-to-code workflow, and that takes time.

 How to overcome it: